andrew-heinzman/andrew-heinzman.github.io/CUSTOMIZE.md

 ## Creating new blog posts

-To create a new blog post, you can add a new Markdown file in the [\_posts](_posts/) directory.
+To create a new blog post, you can add a new Markdown file in the _posts/ directory.
 The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) the format `YYYY-MM-DD-title.md`.
 The easiest way to do this is to copy an existing blog post and modify it.
 Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.

 If you want to create blog posts that are not ready to be published, but you want to track it with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.

 ## Creating new projects

-You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
+You can create new projects by adding new Markdown files in the _projects directory.
 The easiest way to do this is to copy an existing project and modify it.

 ## Adding some news

-You can add news in the about page by adding new Markdown files in the [\_news](_news/) directory.
+You can add news in the about page by adding new Markdown files in the _news/ directory.
 There are currently two types of news: inline news and news with a link.
 News with a link take you to a new page while inline news are displayed directly in the about page.
 The easiest way to create yours is to copy an existing news and modify it.

 ## Adding Collections

 This Jekyll theme implements `collections` to let you break up your work into categories.
 The theme comes with two default collections: `news` and `projects`.
 Items from the `news` collection are automatically displayed on the home page.
 Items from the `projects` collection are displayed on a responsive grid on projects page.

 You can easily create your own collections, apps, short stories, courses, or whatever your creative work is.
-To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection, similar to [\_pages/projects.md](_pages/projects.md).
+To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection, similar to _pages/projects.md.

 ## Adding a new publication

-To add publications create a new entry in the [\_bibliography/papers.bib](_bibliography/papers.bib) file.
+To add publications create a new entry in the bibliography/papers.bib file.
 You can find the BibTeX entry of a publication in Google Scholar by clicking on the quotation marks below the publication title, then clicking on "BibTeX", or also in the conference page itself.
 By default, the publications will be sorted by year and the most recent will be displayed first.
 You can change this behavior and more in the `Jekyll Scholar` section in [\_config.yml](_config.yml) file.

 You can add extra information to a publication, like a PDF file in the `assets/pdfs/` directory and add the path to the PDF file in the BibTeX entry with the `pdf` field.
 Some of the supported fields are: `abstract`, `altmetric`, `annotation`, `arxiv`, `bibtex_show`, `blog`, `code`, `dimensions`, `doi`, `eprint`, `html`, `isbn`, `pdf`, `pmid`, `poster`, `slides`, `supp`, `video`, and `website`.